 A project-oriented course in which students integrate their undergraduate knowledge and experience into a design solution and communicate it in oral and written format.
 Projects may incorporate: control systems, sensor interfaces, electric drives, power electronics, micro-processors, data acquisition, analysis and control through micro programming and electronic communication.
 Lectures cover knowledge needed to understand and accomplish the design process.
 Students are evaluated for teamwork, professionalism, engineering ethics, research and life-long learning.
 At completion, teams have produced a design to enable construction of a model in ENGR 489 Electrical Design II.
+Open only to B.E. students or by permission of department chair.

-Prerequisites: ENGR 395, ENGR 396, ENGR 398.
+Prerequisites: ENGR 292, ENGR 395, ENGR 396, ENGR 398.
 [Fall]